28 August 2023

 Instructions

-2. Stir in sugar, salt, oil and enough flour until dough comes together in a ball.
-Knead dough 6 to 8 minutes or until smooth and elastic.
+2. Stir in sugar, salt, oil, and enough flour until the dough comes together in a ball.

-3. Let dough rest, covered, 30 minutes.
+4. Let dough rest, covered, for 30 minutes.

-8. Grease a baking sheet with shortening.
+6. Grease a baking sheet with shortening.

-11. Place ⅓ cup filling in the center of each circle.
+9. Place ½-⅓ cup filling (#8 Portion Scoop) in the center of each circle.

-12. Pick up sides of each circle and pinch them together.
-Pinch each diagonal seams so the roll is sealed well.
-Turn each bierock seam-side down onto a greased baking sheet.
+12. Turn each bierock seam-side down onto a greased baking sheet.

 13. Bake in a preheated 400° F oven for 15 to 18 minutes.